- Appointed and Elected Officials

 Paint Related Materials - click here for oil paints We accept Latex paint only; $2 per gallon.
 See attendant.

 Auto Related Waste -

-Used Motor Oil - Used motor oil can be poured into one of the waste-oil drums on the raised platform in the Waste Oil Shed.
-There is an adjacent barrel, on the floor, for Oil filters.
+Used Motor Oil - Please bring to automotive mechanic, Greenfield Transfer Station or a FCSWMD "Super site"click here.
 Put the The State Waste Bans prohibit the disposal of: mercury bearing waste (things that contain mercury) like: fluorescent lamps, thermometers and mercury switches (like the ones in older thermostats).
 They also prohibit the disposal of CRTs (cathode ray tubes / picture tubes) like those found in TVs and computer monitors.
 Refrigerators, dehumidifies and anything that contained refrigerant.
 Tires and major appliances are also excluded. empted oil container in the compactor.
 The oil is burned at a local garage; the filters are collected and recycled.

 Batteries - Rechargeable, Button, and Lithium - go in the blue bin just outside the Office door.
 These are shipped to various reclamation facilities.

 Batteries - Car Please see attendant.
 These wind up in a salvage yard.